BrianMacIntosh/alexa-skill-test-framework/README.md

 * `reason`: The reason.
 See the [SessionEndedRequest][sessionendedrequest docs] documentation.
 * `locale`: Optionally, an override locale for the request.

+### addAudioPlayerContextToRequest(request, [token], [offset], [activity])
+Adds an AudioPlayer context to the given request.
+Returns the given request to allow call chaining.
+* `request`: The intent request to modify.
+* `token` An opaque token that represents the audio stream described by this AudioPlayer object.
+You provide this token when sending the Play directive.
+* `offset` Identifies a track’s offset in milliseconds at the time the request was sent.
+This is 0 if the track is at the beginning.
+* `activity` Indicates the last known state of audio playback.

-### alexaTest.addEntityResolutionToRequest(request, slotName, slotType, value, id)
+### alexaTest.addEntityResolutionToRequest(request, slotName, slotType, value, [id])
 Adds an entity resolution to the given request.
 Returns the given request to allow call chaining.
-* `request` The intent request to modify.
+* `request`: The intent request to modify.
-* `slotName` The name of the slot to add the resolution to.
+* `slotName`: The name of the slot to add the resolution to.
 If the slot does not exist it is added.
-* `slotType` The type of the slot.
+* `slotType`: The type of the slot.
-* `value` The value of the slot.
+* `value`: The value of the slot.
-* `id` Optionally, the id of the resolved entity.
+* `id`: Optionally, the id of the resolved entity.

 ### alexaTest.addEntityResolutionNoMatchToRequest(request, slotName, slotType, value)
 Adds an entity resolution with code ER_SUCCESS_NO_MATCH to the given request.
 Returns the given request to allow call chaining.
-* `request` The intent request to modify.
+* `request`: The intent request to modify.
-* `slotName` The name of the slot to add the resolution to.
+* `slotName`: The name of the slot to add the resolution to.
 If the slot does not exist it is added.
-* `slotType` The type of the slot.
+* `slotType`: The type of the slot.
-* `value` The value of the slot.
+* `value`: The value of the slot.

 ### alexaTest.test(sequence, [description])
 Tests the skill with a sequence of requests and expected responses.
 This method should be called from inside a Mocha `describe` block.